-The main elements of the rig used for working with characters are Point Controllers.
+The main rig elements used for working with characters are Point Controllers.
 In the Viewport window, they are represented as black dots which you can select and move by using Manipulators.

 Each point controller corresponds to a part of the character model.
 By changing positions of these controllers, you can adjust the pose of the character.

-Point Controller elements of a character rig (shown a the silhouette of the character)
+Point Controller elements of a character rig (shown as the silhouette of the character)